1102131860/ECE6133/README.md

 The `code` folder only has some basic and small functions of `KL`, `FM` and `MST` but very useful for building a large project.

-There is a project under the tree `project`.
+There is a project under the `tree/project`.
 Refer to that tree to see more details.